"Risk is the Measure of the Danger Your Money Is In"

 In general language, risk means danger.

-If you read many financial books, you can get the idea that risk is some sort of thing that just randomly takes away some of your money.
+Yet, if you read many financial books, you can get the idea that risk, is some sort of thing that just randomly takes away some of your money.

 We are told to "manage" investment risk